Study of nuclear corrections on the charged hadron fragmentation functions in a Neural Network global QCD analysis: Numerical Results

 \section{Numerical Results}

-In this section, we present the main results of this work and make a comparison between the calculated FFs with and without nuclear corrections.
-We first present the effect arising from nuclear corrections on our QCD analysis of kaon FFs.
-We discuss in details the effect on both the central values and on the error bands.
-Then we discuss the effect on the extracted unidentified charged hadron FFs and pion FFs as well.
-The impact arising from the nuclear corrections and higher-order QCD corrections on the individual and total $\chi^2$ for different hadrons will be detailed.
+In this section, we will present the main findings of this study and provide a comparison between the computed FFs with and without nuclear corrections.
+We will begin by presenting the impact of nuclear corrections on our QCD analysis of pion FFs.
+We will provide a detailed discussion regarding the effect on both the central values and the error bands.
+Then, we will examine the effect of nuclear corrections on the extracted kaon FFs and unidentified charged hadron FFs.
+We will also provide a comprehensive analysis of the impact resulting from different nuclear correction on the individual and total $\chi^2$ values for various hadrons.